-India has a strong potential for further recovery in air traffic, owing to pent-up demand, contended airline major IndiGo.
+Due to pent-up demand, India has a strong potential for further recovery in air traffic, contended airline major IndiGo.

-Besides, the airline cited this trend as being supported by strong domestic travel consumption which is further accentuated via the accelerating pace of vaccination drive.
+Besides, the airline cited this trend as being supported by strong domestic travel consumption, which is further accentuated via the accelerating pace of the vaccination drive.

 In a conversation with IANS, IndiGo’s Chief Commercial Officer William Boulter said: “We have witnessed increasing loads and demand for travel after mid-May and look forward to achieving 80 percent capacity utilization that we had in February by end of this year.”